 Investment properties comprise industrial, retail, residential and office units; development and grazing land.
-Rental income of £0.6m (£0.6m) was earned in the year, mainly from shop lettings.
-The Council is looking to expand its commercial portfolio as a means of generating income to support services, and made a purchase during the year of the Co-operative building and site at Mytholmroyd.
+Rental income of £0.6m (£0.7m in 17/18) was earned in the year, mainly from shop lettings.
+Operating costs were £0.1m.

 IFRS13 requires that investment properties are valued at highest and best value, comparing current use to alternative possible uses.
 The main considerations in valuing investment properties are rental yields and sale values; size, location, configuration and access; condition and covenants.
 All investment property valuations are based on such observable inputs.